All the time that I had been enjoying Mexico City, I was also looking forward to a little trip-within-a-trip: Teotihuacan.

 I felt incredulous; the boom was perfectly audible.
 I pointed towards the hills, where even now tiny puffs of smoke could be seen drifting in the breeze.

 “Oh, those,” the guy replied.
 “Those are cannons.”

 I sat back, drank some water, and appreciated the views of the Templo de la Luna, the people, and the mountains.
 I just took the moment in, happy to be there.

 I did what I always did on the last day of an important time of my life: I sat comfortably, opening up my senses to their widest aperture.
-I took in my surroundings in high dynamic range.
+I took in the expanse of Teotihuacan in high dynamic range.
 The passage of the clouds across the bright blue sky.
 The ancient pyramids in the distance.
 The dust kicked up by passing buses, trucks, and motorcycles.
 People coming and going through the gates or waiting for the next bus.

 All against the backdrop of incredible ancient pyramids.